Leap/Earthquake MotE Barbarian BiS Gear, Gems, and Paragon Points

 Girdle of Giants is the best-in-slot belt for Greater Rift progression, bringing a temporary damage increase to your Earthquakes after using Seismic Slam.
 Note that this item comes with an innate Attack Speed roll, but it is of little use to the setup and should ideally be rerolled into one of the stats listed below.

-Finally, Blade of the Tribes is a patch 2.4 addition designed around the Earthquake Barbarian.
-It matches its imposing looks with a hefty 200% increase to Earthquake damage, and a unique power that turns two utility cooldowns — Threatening Shout and War Cry — into another source of damage, each casting a simultaneous Avalanche and Earthquake upon use.
+You have two crucial weapons for the build, and you will wield one and place the other in the Cube.
+Blade of the Tribes is a Patch 2.4 addition designed around the Earthquake Barbarian.
+It matches its imposing looks with a increase to Earthquake damage, and a unique power that turns two utility cooldowns — Threatening Shout and War Cry — into another source of damage, each casting a simultaneous Avalanche and Earthquake upon use.
+The Furnace provides you with an incomparable source of bonus elite damage, significantly shortening fights with champion packs and Rift Guardians — arguably the most dangerous fights in Greater Rift progression attempts.
+Ideally, you will be wearing The Furnace and cubing the Blade of the Tribes, due to the superior average damage of Two-Handed Maces.

 Desired Stats, Breakpoints and Other Notes